 If you’re planning a UK break this year, we have some incredible dog-friendly cottages for your four-legged friends, offering an abundance of amenities and convenience for people travelling with dogs.
 Here’s our pick of 10 of our favourite dog-friendly cottages and holiday homes…

-1. Waterside House, Sussex
+1. Carmel House, Cotswolds

 2. Tanat Valley Farmhouse, Snowdonia